ydb-platform/ydb/README.md

 ## Main YDB Advantages

 YDB was designed from scratch as a response to growing demand for scalable interactive web services.
 Scalability, strict consistency and effective cross-row transactions were a must for such OLTP-like workload.
-YDB was built by people with strong background in databases and distributed systems, who had an experience of developing No-SQL database and the Map-Reduce system for the one of the largest search engine in the world.
+YDB was built by people with strong background in databases and distributed systems, who had an experience of developing No-SQL database and the Map-Reduce system for one of the largest search engines in the world.
-We found that YDB's flexibles design allows us to build more services on top of it including persistent queues and virtual block devices.
+We found that YDB's flexible design allows us to build more services on top of it including persistent queues and virtual block devices.

 Basic YDB features: